 Most people don't immediately recognize the vampire in Eternal Darkness Sanity's Requiem; it probably shouldn't even be called a vampire, but it is.

-Vampires (called Vampyres) in Runescape comes in two flavours, the first being the "easily disposed of with enough blunt trauma or a nice swipe of a sword' kind.
-The other kind, though, are basically a vampire on crack, while restrained to a certain area, they are Nigh Invulnerablewinged humanoids who can only be killed with a special flail made from a a silver/mithril alloy that has been dipped into the blessed river salve, as even normal silver weapons don't work on them because they can read your mind to know when and where you will strike.
+Vampires (called Vampyres) in Runescape come in two flavours, the first being the "easily disposed of with enough blunt trauma or a nice swipe of a sword' kind.
+The other kind, though, are basically a vampire on crack (or perhaps PCP); while restrained to a certain area, they are Nigh Invulnerablewinged humanoids who can only be killed with a special flail made from a a silver/mithril alloy that has been dipped into the blessed river salve, as even normal silver weapons don't work on them because they can read your mind to know when and where you will strike.
 There are also Blisterwood weapons that can damage them which you can acquire later on, though to be able to make them you have to sneak into the most heavily guarded part of their city.
 The Blisterwood seems to be best way to deal with Vampyres, as it seems to weaken them as soon as they get near it, and despite the Vampyres trying their hardest to destroy the tree it is made from, the best they can do is lock up the tree and put as many guards as they can around it.

 The story for Runescape vampyres differs from tradition somewhat.
 They are stated to be former humans, but how they were turned is unknown, since your character often gets bitten and doesn't turn.
 Not to mention that they frequently bite the human residents in Meyerditch on a daily basis to collect "tithes".

-Since Soul Calibur III both Raphael and Amy have become semi-vampiric beings, due to the influence of Soul Edge.
+Since Soul Calibur III, both Raphael and Amy have become semi-vampiric beings, due to the influence of Soul Edge.
 The Pale skin and Glowing Eyes of Doom are present, as well as a weakness during daylight and an insatiable thirst during the night.
 They (or Raphael at least) are also able to infect others through a neck bite, turning them into more typical Soul Edge-infected Berserkers.

 Then again, Soul Edge tends to affect everyone differently.